-There is no denying that there are always two sides of the coin!
+There is no denying that there are always two sides to the coin!

 Isn’t that what girl best friends do since they are in 7th grade!
 (You wouldn’t be wrong to be excited about a post from someone from the pod because you know that the other person is responsible for activity on your posts too.)
 It is all mutual.
 Mutual growth.

-A regular interaction with your followers should always be maintained.
-A more human connect online is extremely important to influence people with your account.
+Regular interaction with your followers should always be maintained.
+A more human connection online is extremely important to influence people with your account.
 Trust us, it is an investment worth making.